Daskie/qc-json/README.md

 TODO

-A string may only contain [printable](https://en.cppreference.com/w/cpp/string/byte/isprint) characters.
-(TODO newlines)
+A string may only contain [printable](https://en.cppreference.com/w/cpp/string/byte/isprint) characters, with the exception of escaped newlines.

 #### Escape Sequences